cybermaggedon/ixbrl-reporter/docs/configuration-workflow.md

                                                2021       2020
 ```

 This is an empty worksheet.
-There are two columns for the time period,
+There are two columns for the time periods,
 but no values are displayed as there are no computations.

 ### Some computations